th4s/xtra/README.md

 # Xtra

-A local and lightweight indexer for the Ethereum blockchain.
+A command line tool to extract data from the geth freezer folder